Plack (coin): Issues and nomenclature

+Revaluations

+Placks and other copper-based coins were widely counterfeited, and in May 1567 the Privy Council of Mary, Queen of Scots, prohibited the circulation of forgeries under the pain of treason.
+An article considered by the Parliament of Scotland in December 1567 proposed the devaluation of the coins nonsunts, bawbees, placks, and hardheads, because of counterfeits or "false coins".

-On 3 March 1574 Regent Morton issued a proclamation to "cry down" or devalue unofficial placks and lions or hardheads (two pence pieces) made in the time of Mary of Guise.
+In March 1574, Regent Morton issued a proclamation to "cry down" or devalue unofficial placks and lions or hardheads (two pence pieces) made in the time of Mary of Guise.
+The order was printed and published by John Ross.
 These placks would now be current at two pence, and the lions at one penny.
-The coins were to be returned to the mint, and if found lawful marked with a Douglas heart and returned to the owner.
+The coins were to be returned to the mint, and if found lawful marked with a Douglas heart and star and returned to the owner.
 Such countermarked coins are often found today.
+The goldsmith James Gray was in charge of the marking.
+The measure was intended to counter exorbitent prices and the large number of counterfeits.
+Morton's reform of the base money coinage was said to have caused hardship to the poor.

+A chronicle writer compared the motifs of the countermark, the "mark of a heart" with heraldry carved on Morton's Gate, the Portcullis Gate of Edinburgh Castle, and said that the labourers who worked on the reconstruction of the castle after the Marian Civil War had been paid with base money.

+Placks of James VI

 In 1588 the word plack was also used to describe coins of the value of a penny or two pence, the "tuppences" having two dots placed next to the lion of Scotland.
 These twopenny placks are known as "hardheads" today.
 Some contemporary counterfeits were made of copper blanks coated with tin, to give the appearance of billon.

 In July 1593 the Parliament of Scotland authorised the minting of a four penny plack with two sceptres crossed and a thistle.
 This "saltire plack" was the last coin minted in billon alloy.